-From time to time Propel Nonprofits has the opportunity to develop and manage capacity building initiatives to provide one or more services for a group of nonprofits.
+Propel Nonprofits Intermediary Capacity Building Initiatives aim to provide funding and relevant infrastructure to support Minnesota nonprofits organizations.
+Propel’s Capacity building initiatives are built on the assumption that a hybrid of self-determined, individualized capacity building activities coupled with cohort learning and relationship-building is an effective, efficient, and capacity building model.
 Capacity building initiatives are often developed through our strong connections with community partners.
-Each initiative is designed to meet a specific need in a community and to help nonprofits build their knowledge, skills, and capacity to thrive.
+Each initiative is designed to meet a specific need in a community and to help nonprofits build their knowledge, skills, and capacity to thrive in a connected ecosystem of well-resourced nonprofits.

-Propel does not currently have any open opportunities.
-Subscribe to our newsletter to stay up-to-date.
+Propel does not have any current grant rounds open.
+Please subscribe to our newsletter to stay in the loop about future opportunities.

 The Nonprofit Infrastructure Grant Program (NIGP) is aimed at supporting the missions of small, culturally led organizations by strengthening their infrastructure.
 Increasing the capacity of small organizations that work with historically underserved cultural communities helps position these organizations for greater impact in their community.
 The NIGP provides grants, as well as ongoing support to grow the organizational capacity of small Minnesota nonprofits.